The Jerusalem Bible (1966)

 The text of the Old Testament is treated with great freedom.
 Frequently the traditional Masoretic text is departed from, in favor of readings from the ancient versions, and many conjectural emendations are also adopted rather arbitrarily.
 One academic reviewer (Gleason Archer) has described the Jerusalem Bible's emendations of the Hebrew text as "undisciplined and capricious," and concludes that "the Hebrew text is completely at the mercy of these translators, who can alter it to mean whatever they choose it to mean, without following the scientific procedures worked out by competent textual critics."
 (See the review below)

-The literary quality of this version is admirable.
+The literary quality of this Old Testament is higher than usual for modern versions, and reflects the editor’s desire to “avoid the pure bathos of prosy flatness” (Editor’s Foreword) in poetic parts of the Bible.
 Among the English stylists who worked with the translators was J.R.R.
-Tolkien, the famous English novelist and literary critic, and his influence is plain to see in many places.
-Unfortunately, the Hebrew tetragrammaton or divine name (represented as "Lord" in the New Testament) is everywhere rendered "Yahweh," which spoils the literary effect of many passages, especially in the Psalms.
+Tolkien, the famous English novelist and literary critic.
+(4) Unfortunately, the Hebrew tetragrammaton or divine name (represented as "Lord" in the New Testament) is everywhere rendered "Yahweh," which spoils the literary effect of many passages, especially in the Psalms.
+And the literary quality of the New Testament translation is rather poor, as may be seen from the sample chapter given above.

 An edition of the Jerusalem Bible with abridged introductions and with only a few simple footnotes (in no way comparable to the original notes) was published by Darton, Longman & Todd in London in 1968 (ISBN: 0232483841), and later by Doubleday in New York, issued under the title The Jerusalem Bible, Reader's Edition (ISBN: 0385499183).